8 ways nib is supporting our members throughout COVID-19

 If you’re in an emergency situation with an ambulance on the way, you might be in for the most expensive ride of your life.
 And, if you’re one of the 30% of Australians who think Medicare will cover the cost, you’re in for a shock.

-For those who call Queensland or Tasmania home, your State Governments will pick up the bill.
+For those who call Queensland home, your State Government will pick up the bill.
+Tasmanian residents get a similar benefit with a few exceptions, as we have outlined below.
 For everyone else, ambulance trips don’t come cheap.

-The average ambulance claim for nib members in the 2018/19 financial year was $9471, and the most we paid for a member’s ambulance claim over the same period was $37,202.
-Which is why it might be time to consider private health insurance, because without it, you might have to pay a hefty fee.
+The average ambulance claim for nib members in the 2018/19 financial year was $9471, which is why it might be time to consider private health insurance, because without it, you might have to pay a hefty fee.

 The specific amount you’ll be billed differs state to state with a few exemptions and exceptions.
 To help, we’ve created an easy guide that outlines how much you can expect to pay in each state and territory across Australia.

-If you’re a NSW resident, you’ll be charged a call out fee of $392 plus an additional charge of $3.54 per kilometre (from the ambulance station to your pick-up address, to the destination and back to the ambulance station), regardless of whether you require transport by road or air.
+If you’re a NSW resident you’ll be charged a call out fee of $401 plus an additional charge of $3.62 per kilometre (from the ambulance station to your pick-up address, to the destination and back to the ambulance station), regardless of whether you require transport by road or air.
 If you’re a pensioner or concession card holder (or if you fall into any of these categories), you won’t have to pay for your NSW ambulance trip.

 Queenslanders, you’re in luck.
 Your state has you covered when it comes to emergency pre-hospital ambulance treatment and transport Australia-wide.
 That means whether you’re on the Sunshine Coast or in Sydney, you won’t have to pay for an ambulance, as long as you can prove you’re a permanent Queensland resident.